poogooflupduck/near-visualizer/README.md

 ## Add new visualizations

+NEAR visualizer is designed so that anyone can clone and adapt it to their needs with minimal effort.
+In fact, you can add a new visualization by modifying two main files, without touching the front-end code.

-- Add a data query to queries.js
+- Add a data query to `queries.js`
-- Add the visualization settings and reference the query in config.json
+- Add the visualization settings and reference the query in `config.json`

+The new page will automatically popup on the side-nav.

 ## Local development